rebelsky/csc207c/pages/los.md

 The vast majority of LAs look something like the following

 > Please provide evidence that you have mastered this learning objective.
-Your evidence will often consist of a combination of program code and narrative text to explain the code and its relationship to the objective.
+Your evidence will often consist of a combination of program code that you've written for the class (or an updated version of that code) and narrative text to explain the code and its relationship to the objective.

 > \[a field for your answer\]